psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 ```

-Although having been saved from the wreck, Cuddeford was invalided due to ongoing ill effects from his eposure in the sea,
+Although having been saved from the wreck, Cuddeford was invalided due to ongoing ill effects from his exposure to the cold of the sea.

 ```{admonition} Portsmouth Branch - Saturday, August 30th, 1879